ekmungai/journey/README.md

 ```

 ### Development
-For local development, the Journey.Command tool is best suited.
+For local development, the `Journey.Command` CLI tool is best suited.
 You can download it from the [releases](https://github.com/ekmungai/journey/releases) page.

 #### Scaffolding
 The first step is to prepare the file version of the database, which you do by running the `scaffold` command.